breatheco-de/python-flask-api-tutorial/.learn/exercises/07.2-finish-post-todo/README.md

 + Last: Return the new list of `todos`.

-Currently, this endppint is not adding anything new to our 'database' (the `todos` list).
+Currently, this endpoint is not adding anything new to our 'database' (the `todos` list).

 Let's complete our code so the endpoint can do its job - add a new task to the `todos` list.